NanoNets/vernacular_demo/README.md

 python code/predict_file.py MODEL_ID https://myurl.domain.com/image.jpg
 ```

+## Training Data

+The training data we used had the following images:
+1. HindiJokes - 492
+2. MarathiJokes - 435
+3. BengaliJokes - 720
+4. TeluguJokes - 705

+## RESULTS

+The accuracy of the model was 97%

 ## API Documentation

 For api documentation please visit https://nanonets.com/documentation/

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License